Fall Urban Planning Course Descriptions

 Environment, Climate Change, and Vulnerability of Urban Cities: Our New “Normal”

-Climate change constitutes one of the most urgent issues of our time.
+Climate change (CC) constitutes one of the most urgent issues of our time.
 It has worldwide implications -from the exacerbation of poverty, to the loss of environmental, political, economic and social security-.
 Climate change threatens both industrialized and less industrialized world regions.
 Vulnerable social groups in precarious positions bear the burden of phenomenon like: displacement, interethnic and social conflicts, alteration of food production patterns and livelihoods, and spread of diseases among others.
 This course explores the vulnerability of urban populations making emphasis on context specific impacts in low and middle-income nations.
 Using case studies we will analyze how climate change impacts different social groups in our cities, identifying adaptation and mitigation strategies being currently implemented.
 Tools to draw on climate change scientific data and the uncertainty inherent in future projections, will be provided.
-Students will have the opportunity to study and engage to climate change and development international processes like: the United Nations Framework Convention on Climate Change (UNFCC), Rio+20, Post 2015 agendas such as the Sustainable Development Goals (SDGs), COP-19, and the United Nations Convention to Combat Desertification (UNCCD).
-They will be allowed to spend between 11 and 15 hours at the Women’s Environmental and Development Organization (WEDO) participating directly in these processes, under the supervision of Prf.
-Tovar-Restrepo in coordination with WEDO program directors.
-Students will be assigned specific responsibilities and tasks that they will have to present at the end of the fall semester.
-Some examples of these activities are: a) Analyze the papers submitted by countries and civil society organizations to COP-19; b) Participate preparing WEDO’s workshop for COP-19 with national authorities from different countries attending the meeting; c) Analyze and prepare the post-2015 papers coming out of COP-19.
-Students will attend United Nations Headquarter in NY if it is required.
+Students will have the opportunity to study and participate in climate change and development international processes like: the UN Climate Change Summit in Sept.
+2014 in NY, Rio+20, Post 2015 agendas such as the Sustainable Development Goals (SDGs), COP-20 in Lima-Peru, and the United Nations Convention to Combat Desertification (UNCCD) and REED+.

 Territorial Imperative: Twentieth Century New Towns